 For instance, the filtration issue of estimating the current level of underlying volatility is the key issue in risk assessment approaches such as Value at Risk.
-The popular GARCH approach of modeling latent volatility as a deterministic function of past data can be viewed as a simple method of specifying and estimating a volatility filtration algorithm.
+The popular GARCH approach of modeling latent volatility as a deterministic function of past data can be viewed as a simple method of specifying and estimating a volatility filtration algorithm.1

-This article proposes a new recursive maximum likelihood methodology for semi-affine processes: those for which the (discrete-time) data and the latent variables have a joint conditional characteristic function that is exponentially affine in the latent variable, but not necessarily in the observed data.
-Such processes include the general class of fully affine continuous-time jump-diffusions discussed in Duffie, Pan, and Singleton (2000), the time-randomized Lévy processes of Carr, Geman, Madan, and Yor (2003), and various discrete-time stochastic volatility models such as the Gaussian AR(1) log variance process.
+This article proposes a new recursive maximum likelihood methodology for semi-affine processes.
+The key feature of these processes is that the joint characteristic function describing the joint stochastic evolution of the (discrete-time) data and the latent variables is assumed exponentially affine in the latent variable, but not necessarily in the observed data.
+Such processes include the general class of affine continuous-time jump-diffusions discussed in Duffie, Pan, and Singleton (2000), the time-changed Lévy processes of Carr, Geman, Madan, and Yor (2003), and various discrete-time stochastic volatility models such as the Gaussian AR(1) log variance process.

-&lt;sup>1See Nelson (1992), Nelson and Foster (1994), and Fleming and Kirby (2003) for filtration interpretations of GARCH models.
+1See Nelson (1992), Nelson and Foster (1994), and Fleming and Kirby (2003) for filtration interpretations of GARCH models.

 The major innovation is to work almost entirely in the transform space of characteristic functions, rather than working with probability densities.
 While both approaches are in principle equivalent, working with characteristic functions has a couple of advantages.
 First, the approach is more suited to filtration issues, since conditional moments of the latent variable are more directly related to characteristic functions than to probability densities.
-Second, the set of state space systems with analytic conditional transition densities is limited, whereas there is a broader set of systems for which the corresponding conditional characteristic functions are analytic.
+Second, the set of state space systems with analytic transition densities is limited, whereas there is a broader set of systems for which the corresponding conditional characteristic functions are analytic.

 I use a version of Bayes' rule for updating the characteristic function of a latent variable conditional upon observed data.
 Given this and the semi-affine structure, recursively updating the characteristic functions of observations and latent variables conditional upon past observed data is relatively straightforward.
-Probability densities of the data needed for maximum likelihood estimation can be evaluated numerically by Fourier inversion.
+Conditional probability densities of the data needed for maximum likelihood estimation can be evaluated numerically by Fourier inversion.

-A caveat is that the updating procedure does involve numerical approximation of $G{t|t}(\psi)$ .
+A caveat is that the updating procedure does involve numerical approximation of $G{t|t}(\psi)$.
 The overall estimation procedure is consequently termed approximate maximum likelihood (AML), with potentially some loss of estimation efficiency relative to an exact maximum likelihood procedure.
 However, estimation efficiency could be improved in this approach by using more accurate approximations.
 Furthermore, the simple moment-based approximation procedure used here is a numerically stable filtration that performs well on simulated data, with regard to both parameter estimation and latent variable filtration.